7 Easy Steps to Create a Reduction-in-Force Template

 Categories

 When an organization goes through a downsizing, HR professionals need to manage many big and small details, all while treating laid-off employees with dignity and compassion and communicating positively with retained employees.
-Creating a reduction in force template well before a layoff event can help make the process go as smoothly as possible.
-A reduction in force template outlines policies and timelines to follow, so that should your organization ever need to conduct a layoff, you’re well prepared to manage the event.
-Follow these steps to create and use a reduction in force template.
+Creating a reduction-in-force (RIF) template well before a layoff event can help make the process go as smoothly as possible.
+A reduction-in-force template outlines policies and timelines to follow so that should your organization ever need to conduct a layoff, you’re well prepared to manage the event.

 1. Establish a timeline

 Since a number of federal, state, and local laws govern reductions in force, it is important to have a timeline to follow so you don’t run afoul of legal requirements.
 The Worker Adjustment and Retraining Notification (WARN) Act, for example, requires companies with 100 or more full-time employees to give written notice 60 days before the date of a mass layoff.
 Some states require an even earlier warning, and some unions also stipulate advance notice.
-Intoo’s Reduction In Force Checklist, which outlines the 16 steps to successfully managing a layoff, can serve as a helpful guide for developing a timeline to make sure all necessary actions are taken in the appropriate moment.
+INTOO’s Reduction in Force Checklist, which outlines the 16 steps to successfully managing a layoff, can serve as a helpful guide for developing a timeline to make sure all necessary actions are taken in the appropriate moment.

 2. Develop an employee selection strategy